openaps/AndroidAPSdocs/docs/EN/Getting-Started/Screenshots.md

 **Section C:** shows the various elements that have been used to calculate the bolus.
 You can deselect any that you do not want to include but you normally wouldn't want to.

-Note: You have to select the TT box if you want AndroidAPS to consider active temp targets.
-If box is not selected AAPS will use only your standard target no matter if a TT is defined or not.

 ## Insulin Profile